OmegaDevStudio/Selfcord-Old/docs/selfcord.md

 #### _async_ add_friend(user_id: str)
-Function to add random user as a friend.
+Function to add a specific user as a friend.

 Args: